Try before you buy is the new ecommerce trend that’s giving brick and mortar retailers a run for their money.

 3. Are my return delivery options cost effective?

 Your bottom line matters.
 Look at all your carrier options for cost-effective return shipping with your and consider opting into a slower return-ship option.
-With USPS, for example, a potential solution is to ship deliveries via Priority and return First Class.

 4. Do I have the proper systems in place to handle this offering?

 We’ll soon hear from a company who’s already offering this service.
 Providing appropriate financing, logistics, merchandising, customer service, and IT all matter in “try before you buy.”

 After you’ve asked yourself, or your team, or board of advisors these questions, weigh the pros and cons.

 It’s the closest thing possible to shopping in a physical store.
 Shoppers do not have to wait for returns to be processed to get reimbursed.
 They also don’t have to experience the pain of ordering online only to find out that their item is nothing like what they thought it would be.
 Basically, major ecommerce pain points are completely alleviated.

 “The ‘want it now’ millennial approach to shopping across mobile devices,” says Luke Griffiths, VP of Klarna, “works well with pay-later initiatives for customers because of the ease and convenience.”